NeedlessTorpedo/Shapes-Maker/README.md

 # Shapes-Maker
-Asks the user's input for the length of the sides and the number of sides then draws the shape according to that information.
+Asks the user's input for the number of the sides and its length then draws the shape according to that information.